Skip to content

 Exam traps

-• BGP uses TCP 179.
+• BGP uses TCP port 179.
 IP reachability must exist first.

-• eBGP direct neighbors usually use TTL 1.
-Loopback peering needs extra config.
+• Direct eBGP neighbors use TTL 1.
+Loopback peering needs ebgp-multihop and update-source.

-• BGP best path and routing-table installation are separate.
-The BGP best path still needs a reachable next hop and must win against other route sources.
+• BGP best path and routing-table installation are separate steps.
+The next hop must be reachable.